 If you are researching Nebraska homesteaders, you can search for their homestead records at Homestead National Monument of America for free.
-You may also search for Nebraska homestead records from home on Fold3.com, which requires a subscription for premium records.
+You can also conduct these searches for free at University of Nebraska-Lincoln or at Family History Centers.
+You may also search for Nebraska homestead records from your own computer on Fold3.com and Ancestry.com, both of which require a subscription for these premium records.
 Nebraska homestead records were the first to be digitized, indexed, and made searchable in an online database.
+Nevada, Arizona, Iowa, Illinois and Indiana have been scanned and are awaiting availability online.
+Following these states will be Wyoming, Utah, Alaska, and Ohio which are in progress of being scanned.
 The rest of the states will follow, but it is a slow work in progress.
 For now, records from all other states must be requested from the National Archives.

 The paperwork required of homesteaders before they could obtain a patent, or title, to part of the public domain resulted in exceptionally detailed land records.
 Called land-entry case files, these records describe improvements made to the property, including houses constructed, wells dug, crops planted, trees cleared, and fences built.
 Some case files mention family members who lived on the land.
 If the claimant died and a widow or heirs completed the homesteading process, a date of death is given and relationships are explained.
 Because military service could reduce the residency period, information regarding such service is sometimes included.
 Resident aliens who had declared their intention to become citizens provided information about their naturalization process and occasionally even mentioned place of origin.
 In other words, the land-entry case files of homesteaders are an important source of genealogical information.